DavidKrame/MMCS_Project_UoE_Group9/README.md

 ### 0. Project Files

-This project contains several Jupyter notebooks for data analysis:
+This project contains several Jupyter notebooks :
-- **DataAnalysis...**: Various analyses of the datasets.
+- **DataAnalysis_...**: Various analyses of the datasets.
 - **FirstWeek_only_Extraction**: Extracts the first week of data.
 - **Vanilla_Model_1**: The optimization model implemented in Xpress-Python.